Einstein-type elliptic systems: Analysis of the PDE system

-\begin{defn}[Manifolds euclidean at infinity] A complete $n$-dimensional smooth Riemannian manifold $(M,e)$ is called euclidean at infinity if there is a compact set $K$ such that $M\backslash K$ is the disjoint union of a finite number of open sets $U_i$, such that each $U_i$ is homeomorphic to the exterior of an open ball in Euclidean space. \end{defn}

-Notice that any such manifold carries a smooth Riemannian metric, which is isometric to the euclidean metric in each end sufficiently near infinity.
-We will denote such a metric by ``$e$" and use it to define some functional spaces.
+Since during most of this paper we will be mainly concerned AE manifolds, we will now begin with a couple of definitions and analytic results concerning AE manifolds where we will be following the notations established in \cite{CB2,Cantor,CB-C,McOwen}.
+Let us merely notice that some of the main results we will derive apply also to compact manifolds, modulo technical hypotheses, since, for many purposes, we can think about compact manifolds as AE manifolds with no ends. \begin{defn}[Manifolds euclidean at infinity] A complete $n$-dimensional smooth Riemannian manifold $(M,e)$ is called euclidean at infinity if there is a compact set $K$ such that $M\backslash K$ is the disjoint union of a finite number of open sets $U_i$, such that each $U_i$ is isometric to the exterior of an open ball in Euclidean space. \end{defn} Notice that any manifold $M^n$ with the topological structure implied by the above definition carries a smooth Riemannian metric which is isometric to the euclidean metric in each end sufficiently near infinity.
+We denote such a metric by ``$e$" and use it to define some functional spaces.

 \begin{defn}[Weighted Sobolev spaces] A weighted Sobolev space $W^p_{s,\delta}$, with $s$ a nonnegative integer and $\delta\in\mathbb{R}$, of tensor fields of some given type on the manifold $(M,e)$ Euclidean at infinity, is the space of tensor fields with generalized derivatives of order up to $s$ in the metric $e$ such that $D^mu(1 + d^2)^{\frac{1}{2}(m+\delta)}\in L^p$, for $0\leq m\leq s$.
 It is a Banach space with norm